Evochron Legends: Gameplay and Plot

 Gameplay is comparable to Evochron Renegades, also set in the fictional Evochron sector of space.
 The gameplay takes a freeform sandbox approach and allows the player to switch from any of the available roles without menu interfaces.
-Traditional roles include, among others, mining, trading, pirating, exploring, bounty hunting, and military flight.
+Available roles include mining, trading, piracy, exploration, bounty hunting, and military flight.
 Like in Evochron Renegades, all environments are interactive.
 All nebulae can be flown through, with some of the clouds actively disabling or hindering player and AI ship systems.
 Planets can be descended upon in real-time and used to trade upon.
 Atmospheric flight differs significantly from space flight, although the controls remain identical.
 Asteroid fields allow the player to mine and use them as temporary cover during combat.
 Larger asteroids sometimes include tunnel systems that can be explored and used for combat advantages.
 Objects like planets, stars, and black holes all exert a gravitational pull on the ship.

 Flight in Evochron Legends is a hybrid between heavy- and low-inertia flight.
 By using a ship system called the inertial dampening system (IDS) the player can choose to let the ship automatically adapt the course to the cockpit orientation or to let the ship keep its current heading and speed to turn the ship freely during flight due to the lack of friction in space.

 The story revolves around one person chasing the Phantom class battle carrier from Arvoch Conflict and Evochron Renegades.

 The story builds slightly further on the earlier Starwraith 3D Games.